-Our tenure in consensus standards development for education facilities (see ABOUT) may enlighten education industry leaders about how the standard of care is set by ANSI accredited and open source standards.
 There are now so many standards relevant to risk to educational communities — and so many trade associations competing to set the standard of care — that legislators have a strong case for developing top-down federal legislation rather than incorporate by reference privately developed standards which are given preferential treatment in Office of Management & Budget Circular A-119.
-While far from perfect, the private standards system administered by ANSI’s due process requirement provides access, balance and transparency.
+While far from perfect, the private standards system administered by ANSI’s due process requirements provides access, balance and transparency.
+Admittedly, the preference of conformity/compliance/enforcement.risk management interests tend to dominate the discussion — but not always.

 This is a timely, subtle and complicated issue for the education industry.
 The overwhelming question — upon which good minds will disagree — is this: How much of this can be resolved by the federal government versus resolution at the state, local and institutional level?